jts/nanopolish/README.md

 nanopolish call-methylation -t 8 -r reads.fa -g reference.fa -b reads.sorted.bam > methylation.tsv
 ```

 The output of call-methylation is a tab-separated file containing per-read log-likelihood ratios (positive values indicate more evidence for 5-mC, negative values indicate more evidence for C).
-Each line contains the name of the read that covered the CpG site, which allows adjacent sites to be phased together.
+Each line contains the name of the read that covered the CpG site, which allows methylation calls to be phased.
 We have provided a script to calculate per-site methylation frequencies using call-methylation's output:

 ```
 python /path/to/nanopolish/scripts/calculate_methylation_frequency -c 2.5 -i methylation.tsv > frequencies.tsv